runs-on/runs-on/README.md

 - ✅ **Faster**.
 Raw [CPU performance is up 30%](https://runs-on.com/benchmarks/github-actions-runners/) compared to official runners.
 - ✅ **Cheaper**.
 Between [7x to 15x cheaper](https://runs-on.com/calculator/) than official runners.
 - ✅ **Scalable**.
 Handles bursts of multiple hundred jobs at once without issue.
-No concurrency limit
+No concurrency limit.
 - ✅ **Full workflow compatibility** with official GitHub runners.
 Use the [compatible public AMIs for AWS](https://github.com/runs-on/runner-images-for-aws), or [bring your own images](https://runs-on.com/features/byoi/).
 - ✅ **Low maintenance**.
 A single [CloudFormation template](./cloudformation/template.yaml) with all the resources, 1-click install, 1-click upgrades.
 Costs $1.5/month.

 ## Secondary features

-- **On-demand ephemeral runner** for each job.
+- **Ephemeral VM** for each job.
 - [Spot pricing](https://runs-on.com/features/spot-instances/), with **automatic fallback** to on-demand.
 - Supports **native x64 and arm64** architectures.
 - **Faster and unlimited caches**.
 An [integrated cache backend based on a local S3 bucket](https://runs-on.com/features/s3-cache-for-github-actions/) allows for up to 5x faster and unlimited cache for dependencies and docker layers.